timtroendle/peoples-preferences/report/report.md

     * ✅ H23b: People prefer technology wind, if they have wind in their region.
     * ✅ H23c: People prefer technology open space solar (Freiflächenanlagen), if they have open space solar in their region.
     * 🚫 H23d: People prefer (expansion) transmission infrastructure more if they have no renewables in their region.
+* ✅ H24: People prefer higher land requirements more if ownership is public. @sec:H24
+* ✅ H25: People prefer higher imports more if transmission is high. @sec:H25
+* 🚫 H26: People prefer higher land requirements more if transmission infrastructure is low. @sec:26
+* 🚫/✅ H27: People prefer higher transmission infrastructure more when prices are low. @sec:27
+* 🚫/✅ H28: People prefer higher transmission infrastructure more when the dominant technology is wind. @sec:28
+* 🚫 H29: Technology preferences are independent of ownership. @sec:29

 ## H1: People prefer high levels of local self-sufficiency even if they must pay a premium. {#sec:H1}